 The student may choose to participate in a course on an audit basis.
 The student who elects this option is expected to attend and participate in class regularly and complete all course requirements.
-The course that is being audited carries no academic credit but is recorded on the student's academic record.
+The course that is being audited carries no academic credit but is recorded on the student's academic record and will receive a Pass (P) or No Pass (NP) grade at the conclusion of the course.
 The student who wants to audit a course must notify the Office of Records and Registration in writing no later than the end of the Add/Drop Period.
 The semester hour tuition rate applies to audited courses.
 An audited course cannot be subsequently taken for credit.